klee8/stromata/stromata_comparative_genomics/README.md

 ### AIM: look for presence of core genes from stromata DE analysis in a range of sexual and asexual Epichloe genomes

-### DATA: data from Schardl lab, Young lab, Cox and Scott labs
+### DATA: data from Schardl, Young, Cox and Scott labs

 ### Workflow